Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around crude pricing, it can genuinely reprice Exxon Mobil.
+If a headline materially changes expectations around crude price surge, it can genuinely reprice Exxon Mobil.

-If a headline materially changes expectations around refining margins, it can genuinely reprice Exxon Mobil.
+If a headline materially changes expectations around refining margin expansion, it can genuinely reprice Exxon Mobil.

-If a headline materially changes expectations around energy-sector flows, it can genuinely reprice Exxon Mobil.
+If a headline materially changes expectations around energy etf inflows, it can genuinely reprice Exxon Mobil.

 Headlines that are often noise